-Most people prefer felting by machine if they have the option, but felting can also be done by hand, in your sink, a bucket, a washtub or even the bathtub.
-Depending on the size of the project, felting your project by hand can still be quick and easy.
+Felting your knit or crochet project is a great way to create a soft, dense fabric from any animal fiber yarn.
+Most people prefer felting in the washing machine, but not everyone has that option.
+The great news is that you can felt by hand, using your sink, a bucket, a washtub, or even the bathtub.
+Depending on the size of the project, hand felting can be quick and easy.

 Swish and Swash

 After you've made your sample swatch it's time to get the felting started!
 All you need is some hot water and agitation (that's you!).

 For small projects like a swatch, you can hand felt in a clean sink.
 If you have a bigger project, you might want to use a bucket or washbasin.
 You can also use a bathtub, though it requires a lot of water.

 - Fill your receptacle of choice with enough hot water to comfortably cover your soon-to-be-felted item as you swish it around.
 Don't fill it so much that you'll splash the whole room with water.

 - Add a few drops of dishwashing liquid (not laundry soap) to help open up the fibers.

 - Use your hands or a stick to swish the piece around in the water.
 When the piece has absorbed the water, begin to knead the piece like dough, rubbing it along the bottom of the sink for a little more agitation action.

 After a couple of minutes of swishing and flipping your swatch, pull it out.
 Gently press out some of the water.
 Spread it on a towel and examine your progress.